waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Game Mechanics & Battle Intel
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.
 - **HM Field Use:** HMs MUST be taught to a compatible Pokémon to enable their field use.
 FLY cannot be used indoors.
 - **EXP.
-All:** Distributes EXP to all non-fainted party members.
-Pokémon at the level cap will not gain actual EXP.
+All:** Can be obtained from the NPC that gives the item without any special requirements.
+It must still be activated from the inventory to take effect.
+It distributes EXP to all non-fainted party members, and Pokémon at the level cap will not gain actual EXP.
 - **Type Effectiveness (Confirmed):**
     - Poison-type moves are 'not very effective' against Flying/Poison types (Acid vs. Golbat).